adon-cloudcannon/landing-page-test/src/collections/posts/2023-02-08-creating-sites-the-jamstack-way.md

 Static websites are a popular and simple way to build websites that dates back to the&nbsp;[very first website](http://info.cern.ch/hypertext/WWW/TheProject.html) by Tim Berners-Lee.
 A static website is essentially a folder with a collection of HTML, CSS, JavaScript, images, and other assets on a web server.

-When a user visits a page on the website, the webserver finds the file they requested and sends it to them.<br><br>​​​​​<br>{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/marketing/uploads/static-response.svg" alt:"" extend:false border:false %}
+When a user visits a page on the website, the webserver finds the file they requested and sends it to them.<br><br>​​​​​

+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/marketing/uploads/static-response.svg" alt: "" extend: false border: false %}

 ### The rise of dynamic sites